tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Amazon Lambda is a computing service that runs code in response to events.
 We will use this service to program the actions of the robo advisor.

-* The robo advisor will be deployed as a Slack application where users will interact with it.
+* In order to interact with final users, an Amazon Lex's bot can be deployed on a mobile application or a messaging platform such as Slack, Kik, or Facebook Messenger.

 Answer any additional questions before moving forward.

 ---

-### 2. Instructor Do: Intro to Amazon Lex (10 min)
+### 2. Instructor Do: Intro to Amazon Lex (15 min)

 In this activity, students will be introduced to Amazon Lex; they will learn how to create a bot using the Amazon Lex console that returns parameters to the client by configuring a single intent, some slots, and a confirmation prompt.